pascalgn/automerge-action/README.md

 * `status`
 * `workflow_dispatch`

-For more information on when these occur, see the Github documentation on [Webhook events and payloads](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads).
+For more information on when these occur, see the Github documentation on [events that trigger workflows](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) and [their payloads](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads).

 ## Limitations